AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 The {api:anychart.charts.Cartesian#barsPadding}barsPadding(){api} method works only with multi-series charts: it sets the padding between bars within a group.
 The space between groups is set via {api:anychart.charts.Cartesian#barGroupsPadding}barGroupsPadding(){api}.

-In the sample below, there is a multi-series bar chart with the padding between bars and between bar groups set to -0.5 and 2 correspondingly:
+In the sample below, there is a multi-series Bar chart with the padding between bars and between bar groups set to -0.5 and 2 correspondingly:

 ```
 // create the first series